Theory of the Elementary Particles

-{We use lattice theory in order to determine the rest masses of the stable mesons and baryons and their spin.
-We can also explain the strength of the weak force which holds the lattice of the particles together, and the strong force between two elementary particles.
-And with the same method we can determine the mass of the muon and the electron and the mass of the electron neutrino, the muon neutrino and the tau neutrino.
+{We show that the measured rest masses of the stable mesons and baryons are, in a very good approximation, integer multiples of the mass of the $\pi^0$ or $\pi^\pm$ mesons.
+The integer multiple rule is a summary of experimental facts.
+We use lattice theory in order to determine the rest masses of the stable mesons and baryons and their spin.
+The masses of the particles so determined agree, within percents, with the measured masses of the particles, following the integer multiple rule.
+And with the same concept we determine the masses of the leptons\,: the muon, the electron and the masses of the electron neutrino, the muon neutrino and the tau neutrino.
 It turns out that the mass of the electron neutrino is equal to the mass of the muon neutrino times the fine structure constant.
-Only photons, neutrinos and charge are needed to explain the masses of the elementary particles.}
+Only photons, neutrinos, charge and the weak nuclear force are needed to explain the masses of the elementary particles.}